lino-framework/book/docs/specs/voga/cal.rst

 Automatic calender events
 =========================

-For the following examples we select a course which did not yet start, i.e. which starts after :meth:`lino.core.site.Site.today`.
+For the following examples we select an activity which did not yet start, i.e. which starts after :meth:`lino.core.site.Site.today`.

 >>> for obj in courses.Course.objects.filter(start_date__gte=dd.today()):
-...     print("Course #{} starts {} and has {} events".format(obj.id, obj.start_date, obj.max_events))
+...     print("Activity #{} starts {} and has {} events".format(obj.id, obj.start_date, obj.max_events))
 ...     # doctest: +NORMALIZE_WHITESPACE
-Course #12 starts 2015-07-11 and has 10 events
+Activity #12 starts 2015-07-11 and has 10 events
-Course #13 starts 2015-07-11 and has 10 events
+Activity #13 starts 2015-07-11 and has 10 events
-Course #14 starts 2015-07-11 and has 10 events
+Activity #14 starts 2015-07-11 and has 10 events
-Course #15 starts 2015-07-11 and has 10 events
+Activity #15 starts 2015-07-11 and has 10 events
-Course #16 starts 2015-07-11 and has 10 events
+Activity #16 starts 2015-07-11 and has 10 events
-Course #17 starts 2015-07-11 and has 10 events
+Activity #17 starts 2015-07-11 and has 10 events
+Activity #26 starts 2015-06-19 and has 5 events

 Let's take the first of them: